lloda/ra-ra/README.md

 * More clever/faster traversal of arrays, like in Blitz++.

-* Handling of nested arrays.
+* Systematic handling of nested arrays.

 Out of scope